ProofSuite/whitepaper/Proof_Business_Plan.md

-# Proof Business Plan v0.02
+# Proof Business Plan v0.04

-In the interest of transparency and community involvement, the most current Proof Plan has been placed in a public forum for critique and edit.
+**In the interest of transparency and community involvement, the most current Proof Plan has been placed in a public forum for critique and edit.
 Feel free to make pull requests to this document.
-This is not the final version and many edits will be made as Proof's community helps to grow Proof's vision and future.
+This is not the final version and many edits will be made as Proof's community helps to grow Proof's vision and future.**

 ## Mission

-Proof mission is to liberate majority of impoverished people from central institutions that stifle their ability to work themselves out of poverty by allowing them to have stake in the communities around them.
-We will deliver blockchain technology that will build wealth within communities for generations to come, ultimately, laying the foundation for a decentralised global economy.
+Our mission at Proof is build easy-to-use tools that automate processes of risk management, financial instrument creation, and order fulfillment in blockchain-enabled markets.

 ## Company Summary

 Proof is an open-source software company, focused on insurance and risk management markets.
 Proof generates revenue when positive resolutions to fixed-term insurance policies actuate.
 Proof does not act as an insurer.
 Companies  create policies using Proof’s toolsets to generate digital smart contracts, which, in turn, are governed by monetary transaction events of the issuing company.
 Proof bares no exposure or financial risk to insurance claims.
-Companies which create policies via proof tools, crowdsource the financing that pay claims.
+Companies create policies via proof tools, crowdsourcing the financing that pay the claims.

 Proof software acts as a connector of a double sided insurance market whereby one group insures a digital asset against losses and another group stakes capital to signal risk that there will be loss.
 All of this activity and the capital involved is stored on the Ethereum blockchain, a decentralised and immutable digital network independent of Proof.

-Proof software primarily facilitates insurance product transactions such as securities fraud insurance and corporate default insurance.
+Proof software primarily facilitates insurance-product transactions such as securities fraud insurance and corporate default insurance.
 Proof does not file claims.
 Proof does not create these insurance products.
 Companies and their partners create these policies using digital smart contracts, which are governed by monetary transaction events of the issuing company.
 Proof does not have any financial exposure to these insurance policies.
-Companies which create policies crowdsource the financing that pays out claims.
+Companies create policies and crowdsource the financing that pay out the claims.
 Proof does not participate in these activities.

-The Ethereum blockchain has proven a reliable source for storing ever-changing custody records, as it is immune from most toes of conventional cyberattacks that have affect networks such as SWIFT.
+The Ethereum blockchain has proven a reliable source for storing ever-changing custody records, as it is immune from most types of conventional cyberattacks that have affected networks such as SWIFT.

-Proof crowdsources the marketing of insurance policies via the AMP application, a peer-to-peer, censorship resistant desktop application used by retail investors and fund.
+Proof crowdsources the marketing of insurance policies via the AMP application, a peer-to-peer, censorship resistant desktop application used by retail investors and funds.
 AMP is a financial messaging tool for broadcasting messages onto the blockchain and sharing risk predictions.
 As the first of its kind Proofs has thousands of users who leverage other Proof products.

 AMP has an unparalleled advantage in the blockchain-based insurance market.
 Insurance markets are rapidly developing as new blockchain use-cases emerge.
 Simultaneously a benefit and a challenge, securities can be created and transferred relatively easily, often without government oversight.
 This creates investor risk which decentralised insurance markets can address.
 As laws change and digital assets (or securities) are deemed compliant or illegal, token holders or investors will need protection from both changes in policies, bad actors, and natural disasters alike.